bjssacademy/quick-git/README.md

 (Your numbers will be different, but otherwise this should look very similar.)

-We are using two "flags" afetr git commit:
+We are using two "flags" after git commit:
 - **-a** tells git to commit all files that are *currently* being tracked.
 Remember, new files will still need to be added with ```git add``` first.
 - ***-m*** tells git that we want to include a message.
 We should include a message about what the commit is every time.

 > Commit messages should be explanatory.
-Often they will be very mundane "fixed broken hyperlin on homepage for defect #999", but this allows us to keep track between commits and get that whole history of what has been done, when, and by who.
+Often they will be very mundane "fixed broken hyperlink on homepage for defect #999", but this allows us to keep track between commits and get that whole history of what has been done, when, and by who.

 If you run git status again now git will tell you everything is normal and you are up-to-date: